Family Provision Claims Lawyers Sydney, NSW

 NSW Family Provision Claim FAQs

-Contesting a Will typically means making a Family Provision Claim.
+Contesting a Will usually means making a Family Provision Claim.
 This is an application to the Supreme Court arguing that a valid Will has made inadequate provision for your proper maintenance and support.

 Eligible persons are defined by law and include spouses, de facto partners, children, and former spouses.
-Grandchildren or members of the household may also be eligible if they were dependent on the deceased.
+In some cases, grandchildren or members of the household may also be eligible if they were dependent on the deceased.

 Yes.
-In NSW, a Family Provision Claim must be filed with the court within 12 months from the date of the deceased’s death.
+In New South Wales, a Family Provision Claim must be filed with the court within 12 months from the date of the deceased’s death.

-The court may grant an extension, but only if you can show a “sufficient cause” for the delay.
-It is crucial to seek legal advice well before the deadline expires.
+The court may allow an extension, but only if there is sufficient cause for the delay.
+It is critical to obtain legal advice as early as possible to avoid missing the deadline.

-The court considers many factors, including your financial needs, your relationship with the deceased, the size of the estate, and the needs of the other beneficiaries named in the Will.
+The court considers a range of factors, including your financial needs, your relationship with the deceased, the size of the estate, and the needs of other beneficiaries named in the Will.

 Yes.
-A key part of a Family Provision Claim is demonstrating to the court that you have a financial need and that the provision made for you in the Will (if any) was inadequate for your proper maintenance and advancement in life.
+A central part of a Family Provision Claim is demonstrating that you have a financial need and that the provision made for you in the Will was inadequate for your proper maintenance and advancement in life.

 Yes.
-Adult children are listed as eligible persons and can make a Family Provision Claim, particularly if they can demonstrate a financial need.
+Adult children are recognised as eligible persons and may bring a Family Provision Claim, particularly where financial need can be demonstrated.

 A stepchild is not automatically eligible.
-They must typically prove they were a member of the deceased’s household at some point and were wholly or partly dependent on the deceased.
+They generally must prove they were a member of the deceased’s household and were wholly or partly dependent on the deceased.

 A grandchild is not automatically eligible.
-They must typically prove they were wholly or partly dependent on the deceased at some point to be considered an eligible person.
+They usually must show they were wholly or partly dependent on the deceased to be considered an eligible person.

 Yes.
-A former spouse is listed as an eligible person who can make a Family Provision Claim in NSW.
+A former spouse is specifically recognised as an eligible person who may bring a Family Provision Claim in NSW.

 Not always.
-The vast majority of Family Provision Claims are resolved through negotiation or at a compulsory mediation before reaching a final court hearing.
+Most Family Provision Claims are resolved through negotiation or compulsory mediation before proceeding to a final court hearing.

-Mediation is a confidential process where a neutral mediator helps all parties discuss the issues and negotiate a mutually acceptable settlement, which can then be approved by the court.
+Mediation is a confidential process where a neutral mediator helps the parties discuss the dispute and negotiate a mutually acceptable settlement, which can then be approved by the court.

-There is no set amount.
-The court determines what provision is adequate based on the specific facts of your case, your needs, and the size of the estate.
+There is no fixed amount.
+The court determines what provision is appropriate based on the specific circumstances of the case, your needs, and the size of the estate.

-If a claim is successful and an order for provision is made, the court will usually order that the claimant’s legal costs are paid from the deceased’s estate.
-However, this is always at the court’s discretion.
+If a claim is successful, the court will usually order that the claimant’s legal costs be paid from the estate.
+However, this is always subject to the court’s discretion.

 Yes.
-If the rules of intestacy (which apply when there is no Will) result in you receiving inadequate provision, an eligible person can still make a Family Provision Claim against the estate.
+If a person dies without a Will and the rules of intestacy result in inadequate provision, an eligible person can still bring a Family Provision Claim against the estate.

 How Our NSW Wills & Estate Lawyers Can Assist You